bklogic/ServiceBuilder/README.md

 - Application Explorer
   - Connect to remote workspace hosted on Development Server.
   - Create application and module.
-  - Create and test query, SQL command and CRUD repository services.
+  - Create and test query, SQL command and repository services.
   - Deploy application, module and service to remote workspace.

 - Data Source Explorer